 The Lovecraft we meet this issue is much different than the character has been thus far.
-Instead of slow , his brain consumed, this Lovecraft is articulate with a superiority complex.
+Instead of slow, behaving as someone who’s brain is consumed, this Lovecraft is articulate with a superiority complex.
 We see his immediate bonding with Pope and continued disdain for Klara.
-It’s hard not to view him as the antagonist of this issue, though out authors wisely play on our assumptions.
-Given the stakes of Lovecraft’s task, the effort, I was impressed by the expressiveness that Brian Haberlin provided to these panels in particular.
+It’s hard not to view him as the antagonist of this issue, though our authors wisely play on our assumptions.
+Given the stakes of Lovecraft’s task, the effort it entails, I was impressed by the expressiveness that Brian Haberlin provided to these panels in particular.
 Van Dyke’s colors bring the battle between Lovecraft, Pope and the Ka-Lo-Luh to life.
 Francis Takenaga’s clear and concise lettering help narrate where panels would be unnecessary.

 The Marked # 7 offers a glimpse into the beginnings of a dark descent.
 Somewhere in the events with Lovecraft are the details of Pope’s soul.
 Saskia seems to suspect something but is clearly too young to see the truth.
 And clearly Lovecraft is not ready to reveal everything yet.
 I am interested to see how his situation with the Ka-Lo-Luh evolved and what it means for The Marked.